jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

 - DOM visualizer:  https://bioub.github.io/dom-visualizer/

+## BOM (Browser Object Model)
+- an object that allows access to components of the browser:
+  - e.g., windows used to display web pages
+  - e.g., browser's history
+  - e.g., sensors, including location

 ## Nodes
 - (DOM) **node** : a single point in the node tree, such as the document itself, HTML elements, text, and comments
   - all DOM objects are nodes